ahmadmehri/TRaiC-Tunnel-Rapid-ai-Classification-/README.md

 - **👨‍💻 Developers**: Clone the source code for customization and development

 ## 💡 Note for First-Time Users

-The standalone executable includes MATLAB Runtime, making it a complete solution that doesn't require MATLAB installation.
+**To receive the last version or the source codes for research, please contact developer via: ahmad.mehri@yahoo.com** The standalone executable includes MATLAB Runtime, making it a complete solution that doesn't require MATLAB installation.
 The first launch may take a few minutes as the runtime initializes.